<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2977/what-would-happen-with-the-internet-in-anarchism</guid>
+<guid isPermaLink="true">https://anarchy101.org/24322/which-conversations-feel-tired-and-which-feel-vital</guid>

 </item>